Help your team adopt Asana

 If you’ve been successful and completed your timeline, communicate your wins and progress to your executive sponsors and stakeholders.
 You can also start adding more processes, projects, and workflows to Asana if you haven’t already.

-But the learning doesn’t stop here.
+The learning doesn’t stop here.
 See how other teams use Asana and learn more best practices with our wide array of resources:

-- The Asana Community
+- The Asana Academy for in-depth on-demand courses.